Supernova1114/Osu-MP3/README.txt

 # Osu-MP3
  Play Songs From Your Osu!
 Directory!

+!!Only able to play songs from Collections at this time!!

 -you can now play the next and prev songs in a playlist -you can now use keyboard media keys to control the program -you can control the program with media keys even when it is minimized